AdobeDocs/analytics.en/help/analyze/analysis-workspace/build-workspace-project/create-projects.md

 ---
 # Create projects

-[Projects](/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md) in Analysis Workspace allow you to surface business-critical data that can be shared with stakeholders inside or outside your organization.
+[Projects](/help/analyze/analysis-workspace/build-workspace-project/freeform-overview.md) in Analysis Workspace allow you to view business-critical analyses that can be shared with stakeholders inside or outside your organization.

 For general information about how to get started using Analysis Workspace, see [Analysis Workspace overview](/help/analyze/analysis-workspace/home.md).